 - Good hearing, corrected to normal; or ability to communicate/understand required information and to perform job duties.

 This position requires the mental capabilities to learn, comprehend, and communicate both orally and in writing.
-Independent decision making and problem solving abilities are required to coordinate events and recruit volunteers.
+Independent decision making and problem solving abilities are required to coordinate events and recruit and manage volunteers.
 Logical thinking, the ability to manage multiple tasks and accomplish them on time.

 General office and store working conditions exist.
 Moderate temperature conditions.
 Occasional travel.
 Minimal exposure to elements or chemicals.
 The working conditions may include moderate noise levels.

-Accountability and Evaluation:
+Accountability and Evaluation

-This position is supervised by the Director of Donor Development and Outreach.
+This position is supervised by the Director of Development and Outreach.
 A job review is conducted annually.

 Note: This is not necessarily an exhaustive list of the job duties and requirements associated with this job, but is intended to represent an accurate reflection of the current job.